 So, what can we do instead?
 With what can we replace those negative, critical thoughts?
 Positive affirmations.

-It’s a simple technique, but the act of silently or speaking aloud positive, uplifting affirmations to and about ourselves shifts our perspective about who we are and our place in the world.
+It’s a simple technique, but the act of silently or speaking aloud positive and uplifting self confidence affirmations to and about ourselves shifts our perspective about who we are and our place in the world.

 Short positive affirmations for confidence

 Affirmations are best kept short and to the point.
-The following are some short positive affirmations to boost your self-confidence and overcome those negative feelings about yourself:
+The following are some short positive self confidence affirmations to boost your self esteem and overcome those negative feelings about yourself:

 - I am worthy of love